26. June 2024

 42-year-old me doesn’t have the same energy.
 Any attempt to solve problems in my old high-octane way isn’t sustainable anymore.
 My ambitions are now rather less “shoot for the stars” than “if I can earn a living with this and stay self-employed, then it’s fine because my freedom is more important than a huge salary”.

 I now get that galloping at problems at high speed isn’t really that smart.
 Often, you just end up hurting yourself.
-I’m not going work 12-hour days every day for months or years on end just to maintain some kind of image.
+I’m not going to work 12-hour days every day for months or years on end just to maintain some kind of image.
 If that means not being Sheryl Sandberg – well, the number of flying proverbials I give about that is precisely zero.

 It’s all about understanding what you want at this phase in life, taking responsibility for the consequences of your decision and sorting out a plan for getting what you want.
 And it’s about putting down that battering ram in favour of more subtle methods better suited to who you are now rather than who you were when bootcut jeans were last in fashion.